Flashair memory card with WIFI

 Important: Save without extension!

 |org.
 Config file after setup with the tool:||so you have to adjust it for you|

 2. The card is then assigned an IP via DHCP (must be enabled on the router) from the router.
 You can look it up in the router and tell him that he should always use this IP address for this card.
 Now you can easily install the card as a drive or disk via Webdav (add network drive).

-Tip: the Laufwerg mouten after use and demounten otherwise it can lead to longer waiting times for the drive is still mounted but no longer exists (camera off).
+Tip: after using the Flashairdrive demount the drive, otherwise it can lead to longer waiting times for the drive is still mounted but no longer exists (camera off).
 Because the PC then looks for the drive to possibly save something there.
 Since the drive is not there but you have to wait until the timeout.

 On the map you can also access via Bowser by simply typing in the IP number there can be configuration points change.

 !!!
 Attention: Do not format the card after customization otherwise you will lose your settings !!!

 Now that everything was working (I had tested everything in the card reader which was right next to the Kammera) I noticed as soon as the card in the adapter and in the camera, the wireless connection deteriorates drastically.
 When the USB card reader is accessed via network, all the lamps are lit up and the transmission speed is set to 92Mbit.
 In the camera only one light and data flows as good as nothing.